What is Buddhist Eco-Chaplaincy?

 Buddhist Eco-Chaplaincy is a new field emerging from and grounded in millenia-old lineages of wisdom teachings and ways of living in sacred reciprocity with the more-than-human world.
 It is an interweaving of deep listening, rituals to reconnect humans to themselves, each other and nature, and action to protect the web of life.

-Buddhist eco-chaplains are people who offer a friendly, nonjudgmental space to support groups or individuals as they navigate personal, community, and planetary challenges.
-We can help cultivate a deeper relationship with the natural world, personal resilience in hard times, and a sense of purpose and meaning.
+Buddhist eco-chaplains provide a compassionate, nonjudgmental presence to support individuals and groups as they navigate personal, communal, and planetary challenges.
+They help foster a deeper relationship with the natural world, strengthen resilience in difficult times, and cultivate a sense of purpose and meaning.

 a group of people lying down in a circle in the grass, amongst lush trees, each on a blue meditation mat, with one person in the middle standing up holding a piece of paper.